jsvitak/jbpm-6-examples-assets/readme.md

 To properly run all example applications from jbpm-6-examples repository, you have to install this repo into your maven artifact repository.
 You have two options how to do that:

-1. Add to your maven settings JBoss public repository and Red Hat product repository:
+1. Add to your maven settings JBoss public repository and Red Hat product repository (typically in ~/.m2/settings.xml):

      <repositories>
        <repository>